-Provisions in our certificate of incorporation and bylaws, as amended and restated as of the closing of this offering, may have the effect of delaying or preventing a change of control or changes in our management.
+Provisions in our certificate of incorporation and bylaws, may have the effect of delaying or preventing a change of control or changes in our management.
 Our amended and restated certificate of incorporation and bylaws include provisions that:

 - provide for a staggered board of directors; - authorize our board of directors to issue, without further action by the stockholders, up to 20,000,000 shares of undesignated preferred stock and up to approximately 80,000,000 shares of authorized but unissued shares of common stock; - require that any action to be taken by our stockholders be effected at a duly called annual or special meeting and not by written consent; - specify that special meetings of our stockholders can be called only by our board of directors, the Chairman of the Board, the Chief Executive Officer or the President; - establish an advance notice procedure for stockholder approvals to be brought before an annual meeting of our stockholders, including proposed nominations of persons for election to our board of directors; - provide that our directors may be removed only for cause; and - provide that vacancies on our board of directors may be filled only by a majority of directors then in office, even though less than a quorum.